johnshew/office-dashboard/README.md

 * Learn more about React and how to use React with Typescript
 * Make it easy to catch up on mail and other Office information using the browser in Tesla http://tesla.com.

-THe app is a simple client-only web application that uses the React framework to display information from Office by connecting to graph.microsoft.com.

 ### Implementation notes

 The code to connect to the information in Office is in app.tsx.
 It uses the KurveJS library to do most of the heavy lifting to connect to graph.microsoft.com.